BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p>Sahny blows raspberries as they shimmy into a spot and buckle in.</p>
 <p>The SUV creaks as it takes the slight dip out of the parking lot and onto the road.</p>
 <h2>DISSOLVE TO:</h2>
-<p>Baz doodles on her phone, Clover relaxed at the wheel.
-She lowers her phone.</p>
+<p>Baz doodles on her phone, Clover relaxed at the wheel, she lowers her phone.</p>
 <div class="dialogue">
 <h4>BAZ</h4>
 <p>Hey!
 This will be the first time you'll be meeting Thistle, yeah?</p>